RichardFreedman/Encoding_Music/01_Tutorials/computing_similarity.md

 https://github.com/user-attachments/assets/d65a91ea-fe66-4746-b066-5ee4ebb84718

 The method of **cosine similarity** will compare the directions of the two vectors, producing a single value measuring how similar those directions are.
-If the directions are identical, cosine similarity will be `1`.
-If they are perpendicular, cosine similarity will be `0`.
+If the directions are perpendicular, cosine similarity will be `0`.
+If they are identical, cosine similarity will be `1`.

+> If directions are *opposite*, cosine similarity will be `-1`.
+However, this won't occur with our data since we're only working with positive values.

 https://github.com/user-attachments/assets/eff1fbe1-8fe8-4d06-83c6-b33199a073e9